Scarabaeus1031/NEXAH/START_HERE.md

 ---

-## 🚀 Where to go next

-You can extend:

-### 🔧 Control
-- design new control laws
-- test alternative stabilization strategies

-### 🧠 Prediction
-- improve pattern detection
-- test different prediction models

-### 🌐 Systems
-- apply NEXAH to your own system
-- connect simulations or real data

----

 ## 💡 Philosophy

-NEXAH is not meant to be used as a black box.
+NEXAH is not a black box.

 It is meant to be: